Looney Tunes Super Stars

-Although Super Stars is the semi-successor to the Looney Tunes Golden Collection series, the true successor of the Golden Collection is the Looney Tunes Platinum Collection.
+Although Super Stars is the semi-successor to the Looney Tunes Golden Collection series, the true successor to the Golden Collection is the Looney Tunes Platinum Collection.
 However, unlike the Platinum Collection, there are no special features in the Super Stars series.
 While other volumes were planned, no further releases were made after 2013.
-The Pepe Le Pew: Zee Best of Zee Best and the Sylvester and Hippety Hopper: Marsupial Mayhem DVDs are now the only home media releases from Warner Bros. to have a major Looney Tunes character's (and two minor Looney Tunes characters') entire filmography featured.
+The Pepe Le Pew: Zee Best of Zee Best and the Sylvester & Hippety Hopper: Marsupial Mayhem DVDs are now the only home media releases from Warner Bros.
+Discovery Home Entertainment to have a major Looney Tunes character's (and two minor Looney Tunes characters') entire filmography featured.

 Foghorn Leghorn & Friends: Barnyard Bigmouth

 Looney Tunes Super Stars' Foghorn Leghorn & Friends: Barnyard Bigmouth was released on November 30, 2010.
 Unlike previous Super Stars discs, the disc not only contains the matted-widescreen versions of the cartoons, but the original fullscreen versions as well.